SepidehMosaferi/Nonparametric-Regression-Functions/README.md

 * The folder "application" contains all the code related to the application part of the paper.

-* The folder "simulation regression function" \& "simulation test statistic" contain all the code for simulations used in the paper.
+* The folders "simulation regression function" \& "simulation test statistic" contain all the code for simulations used in the paper.